 Alternate to the League of California Cities Desert Mountain Division

-Delegate to the Mojave Desert and Mountain Solid Waste JPA
+Chair to the Board Mojave Desert and Mountain Solid Waste JPA

 Delegate to the Southern California Associated Governments (SCAG)